LoganLee95/Contact-List-iOS/README.md

-# Contact-List_iOS
+# Contact-List_iOS.     ---------   for iOS 13.1
-## User defines contacts and application provides create, update, read, and delete functionality through Core Data.
+## User defined contacts and application provides create, update, read, and delete functionality with Core Data.
+This is a Swift 5 XCode project.